Apollo 7 astronaut Walter Cunningham dead at 90

 Associated Press

-Walter Cunningham, the last surviving astronaut from the first successful crewed space mission in NASA’s Apollo program, has died.
+Walter Cunningham, the last surviving astronaut from the first successful crewed space mission in NASA’s Apollo program, died Tuesday in Houston.
 He was 90.

-NASA spokesman Bob Jacobs confirmed Cunningham’s death to The Associated Press but did not immediately provide further details.
-Cunningham’s wife, Dot Cunningham, said in a statement that he died Tuesday but did not say where or provide a cause of death.
+NASA confirmed Cunningham’s death in a statement but did not include its cause.
+His family said through a spokesman, Jeff Carr, that Cunningham died in a hospital “from complications of a fall, after a full and complete life.”

 Cunningham was one of three astronauts aboard the 1968 Apollo 7 mission, an 11-day spaceflight that beamed live television broadcasts as they orbited Earth, paving the way for the moon landing less than a year later.